 Marketing Planned Gifts to Women

 To understand the types of legacy gifts that would appeal to your organization’s women supporters, gather a group of female constituents to assess their willingness to consider making a planned gift to your organization.
-Over 90% of all planned gifts in the U.S. and 95% in Canada, fall within this area.
+Over 90% of all planned gifts are simple bequests in wills, trusts and through beneficiary designation form gifts.
 Bequests are easy to create and easy to understand.
 Wills are among the first estate plans that most people create.
 So, ask your donors if they would consider making a bequest or trust gift to your organization?
 If their response is positive, make this predominate planned gift vehicle the basis of your marketing program and grow gradually from there.

 Further, describe charitable gift annuities and other life income gifts to your target group and see if these methods also appeal to them.
 Also inquire about gifts of stock and real estate, gifts from a retirement account or life insurance policy.
 If their response is overwhelming positive to one or more of these gift vehicles, test the marketing of these gift types for 18 months to 3 years.
 If you find that their enthusiasm at your suggestions exceeded the reality of making these gift arrangements, consider dropping or re-examining your promotion.